Using Workgroup Manager on Mac OS X Server to set the homepage for a group of Macs in your Apple environment

 So now how do we go about setting the home page.
 Under the Details pane, click Internet Configuration.
 Now select the Pen button towards the bottom and click to highlight the Always line.
 Now we want to add a new key so click the New Key button at the top and select Home Page.
 Simply enter the desired location and click add.

-One thought to “Using Workgroup Manager on Mac OS X Server to set the homepage for a group of Macs in your Apple environment”
+One response to “Using Workgroup Manager on Mac OS X Server to set the homepage for a group of Macs in your Apple environment”

 Leave a Reply